mrnugget/monkeylang/content/_index.md

 Collected here are some of those interesting and cool Monkey implementations readers have shared with me.

 Did you also built your own version of Monkey?
-Let me know, just send me an email to: **me&nbsp;@&nbsp;thorstenball.com**
+Add it to this list by [opening a pull request here](https://github.com/mrnugget/monkeylang/?tab=readme-ov-file#adding-a-new-implementation)!

 <ul class="list-unstyled pl-2 mt-5 mb-3">